theforeman/foreman_discovery/README.md

 _Warning_: For now, the selinux=0 option *must* be provided, the image is read only anyway but we plan to enable and test with SELinux too.

+## Updating the on-disk `default` file

+Once the template has been updated, click the Build PXE Default button at the top of the Provisioning Templates page.
+This will instruct the TFTP proxy to rewrite the `pxelinux.cfg/default` file.

 # Configuration (plugin)

 No configuration of the plugin in the Foreman UI is required, but some